Stemscript

 var b = a*10 in;

-Math operators are about what you'd expect.
-What works in a spreadsheet works here.
+Math operators are based on spreadsheet formulas, so generally what works in a spreadsheet works here.
 Math operations are units sensitive.
 For example, 3 m + 5 ft = 4.524 m, not 8.

 + Addition